8:30, 9:45, 11:00 am

 Our Vision | Land & Building | Love Your Neighbor | Visioning Process

-Read up on the history of the land and building process and stay informed with regular updates on the Land & Building Blog.
+Part of our vision is to have all ministry under one roof, with a welcoming front door and large gathering spaces.
+In order to accomplish this, we have embarked on our One Church Transformation building project.
+Read up on the history of the land and building process and stay informed with regular construction updates on the Land & Building Blog.

 We are called to connect with seniors.
 In partnership with Lutheran Social Service, we are working on a pilot project called Love Your Neighbor.
 This senior companion ministry will help our aging population to be as independent as possible given the circumstances in their life.
 Seniors will be paired with an individual or family who will provide practical and compassionate personal support to their life journey.
 Volunteers will be trained to provide companionship and support to seniors.